 Global Water Resources Reports Results of Director Election

-/EIN News/ -- PHOENIX, May 03, 2023 (GLOBE NEWSWIRE) -- Global Water Resources Inc., ("the Company"), (NASDAQ: GWRS), announced that the nominees listed in the Proxy Statement, dated March 25, 2023, for the 2023 Annual Meeting of Stockholders ("the Meeting") were selected as Directors of the Company.
+PHOENIX, May 03, 2023 (GLOBE NEWSWIRE) -- Global Water Resources Inc., ("the Company"), GWRS, announced that the nominees listed in the Proxy Statement, dated March 25, 2023, for the 2023 Annual Meeting of Stockholders ("the Meeting") were selected as Directors of the Company.

 As of the March 13, 2023, record date for the determination of the shareholders entitled to notice of and to vote at the meeting, 23,871,046 shares of common stock were outstanding and eligible to vote.
 A total of 21,041,848 shares were voted in person or by proxy at the meeting.